English

 Instead, whatever faction of the political establishment has led Iran’s government—Principlist, “reformist” or the “center” grouping identified with the late President Hashemi Rafsanjani and his political disciple, the ex-President Hassan Rouhani—has invariably responded to increased imperialist pressure by attacking what remains of the social concessions made to the working class in the immediate aftermath of the 1979 Revolution.

-Under Khamenei, the Islamic Republic has sought to strike a bargain with the imperialist powers that recognizes the Iranian bourgeoisie’s claim to regional-power status through its combination of Shia populist appeals to the region’s “dispossessed”—including posturing as the foremost defender of the Palestinian people—military pressure, and repeated failed attempts at rapprochement.
-These include the overtures Tehran made to the Clinton administration under President Rafsanjani, the secret “grand bargain” offered George W. Bush as the Iranian regime connived in the 2003 US war on Iraq and the 2015 nuclear accord.
+Under Khamenei, the Islamic Republic has see-sawed between using pressure tactics and making overtures to strike a bargain with the imperialist powers that recognizes the Iranian bourgeoisie’s claim to regional-power status.
+It has combined Shia populist appeals to the region’s “dispossessed,” including posturing as the foremost defender of the Palestinian people, with military pressure and repeated failed attempts at rapprochement.
+These include the overtures Tehran made to the Clinton administration under President Rafsanjani, the secret “grand bargain” offered to George W. Bush as the Iranian regime connived in the 2003 US invasion of Iraq, and the 2015 nuclear accord.

 In the 2021 election that chose Rouhani’s successor, Pezeshkian and all but a handful of Principlists were barred from running by the anti-democratic Guardian Council.